-Following established procedures, the Hospital Disaster Support Communications System (HDSCS) activated, as it does any time the ground shakes in Orange County.
+Following established procedures, the Hospital Disaster Support Communications System (HDSCS) activated.
 Because minutes count when hospitals need help, this ARES® group doesn't wait for calls from health care facilities or governmental agencies.
 Instead, HDSCS immediately checks on the hospitals, gathers status, and provides it to Orange County Emergency Medical Service Agency.
 If hospital phones or other communications links fail or are overloaded, ham responders discover it and are in position to provide immediate backup.

 Net control was on the air within five minutes of the quake.
 Thirty-eight members quickly began to assess the condition of the county's 34 hospitals.
 In addition, one went to the radio room at the county Emergency Operations Center.
 (Because RACES usually does not activate immediately in these situations, HDSCS provides its own operator to the EOC, in accordance with established procedures.)

 Members provided the first status reports within ten minutes.
 Status of all 34 medical centers was determined within 75 minutes.
 At Los Alamitos Hospital, the responding hams (Dennis Kidder WA6NIA and Phil Glumm KD6TJT) discovered that commercial power had failed.
 The hospital was using its generator, but that didn't power some important diagnostic equipment, such as X-Ray and CT-Scan.
 HDSCS members remained at the hospital for six hours to provide backup communications as the facility was forced to close its Emergency Department to incoming patients.